 A more intuitive approach to studying Adolf Hitler and the NSDAP means going beyond and demystifying all of the plentiful, hyperbolic horror stories in order to take a closer look at what Hitler’s government actually did, and in particular, with the economy.
 In 1933, when Hitler entered government, the German economy was a wreck burdened by debts, mismanagement, corruption and all the vices that capitalism and democracy typically spin together.

-Hitler’s reforming of the German economy, which would have long term effects on the World economy, started the drive to war with anti-German boycotts and a general demonization of Hitler.
+Hitler’s promise of reforming of the German economy, which would have long term effects on the World economy, started the drive to war with anti-German boycotts and a general demonization of Hitler, such as the effort of Samuel Untermyer seen below; it was well before Kristallnacht or any hyper-publicized NSDAP anti-Jewish measures.

 “Hitler and the National Socialists, who came to power in 1933, thwarted the international banking cartel by issuing their own money.
 In this they took their cue from Abraham Lincoln, who funded the American Civil War with government-issued paper money called ‘Greenbacks.’
 Hitler began his national credit program by devising a plan of public works.
 Projects earmarked for funding included flood control, repair of public buildings and private residences, and construction of new buildings, roads, bridges, canals, and port facilities.
 The projected cost of the various programs was fixed at one billion units of the national currency.
 One billion non-inflationary bills of exchange, called Labor Treasury Certificates, were then issued against this cost.
 Millions of people were put to work on these projects, and the workers were paid with the Treasury Certificates.
 This government-issued money wasn’t backed by gold, but it was backed by something of real value.
 It was essentially a receipt for labor and materials delivered to the government.”